 “I’ve finished my assessment and I believe your child has Bipolar Disorder.
 We’ll need to get them started on medication right away.”

 Have you been on the receiving end of these words or something similar?
 I have.
 Stunned, it felt like I’d been punched in the stomach, like the end of the world.
-Myy husband and I needed help understanding what a diagnosis of bipolar meant.
+My husband and I needed help understanding what a diagnosis of bipolar meant.
 We wondered how this would impact our daughter’s future?
 What adjustments would need to be made?
+We had no idea.
+We knew nothing about mental illness or this new diagnosis.
+In this series on Mental Illness I hope to educate you so that you will have a better understanding than I did in the beginning of our journey.

 Please don’t despair, if this is your situation.
-A fulfilling life is still possible.
+A fulfilling life is still possible for your son or daughter.

 This is part 2 in a series on mental illness.
-The information I will be sharing is from The National Alliance on Mental Illness, nami.org Please refer back to my first blog post in this series (May 16) for an introduction to the topic of mental illness.
+The information I will be sharing is from The National Alliance on Mental Illness, nami.org Please refer back to my last blog post on May 20 for an introduction to the topic.

 Bipolar Disorder is also known as manic depression.
 A mood disorder, bipolar is common, with nearly 3 million cases in the U.S. per year.
 Characterized by extreme shifts in mood, energy, and functioning, people experience alternating episodes of mania (severe highs), depression (severe lows), and mixed states which contain elements of both high and low experiences.